ubuntu-mate/ubuntu-mate.org/_drafts/2022-09-29-ubuntu-mate-kinetic.md

 ### Ubuntu MATE Stuff

 The *"MATE HUD"* has seen some significant work from community contributor [twa022](https://github.com/twa022) 🌎.
-The HUD now **supports for MATE, XFCE and Budgie**, has improved accuracy for HUD placement (taking into account various panel offsets/struts), **is highly configurable and includes a new HUD settings app** ✨
+The **HUD now supports for MATE, XFCE and Budgie**, has improved accuracy for HUD placement (taking into account various panel offsets/struts), **is highly configurable and includes a new HUD settings app** ✨

+#### MATE User Admin

+**A new utility, MATE User Admin, has been added to compliment the suite of MATE tools.** MATE User Admin replaces the aged `gnome-system-tools` which was removed from Ubuntu MATE in the 22.04 release and allows you to add/modify/remove user accounts.
+It also Including the ability to define which users are Administrators, enable/disable auto-login, set profile images and group membership.

+#### Yaru

 And last but not least, the Ubuntu MATE Artwork package has been updated to **include all the refinements and improvements in the suite of